 This guidance note is only a summary and does not cover all situations.
 You may need to take further advice in relation to any particular appeal position.
 If the appeal is against a decision by Revenue Scotland, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

 Before you read this note, you should read the Appealing an HMRC decision ― outline guidance note.
-It explains the approach you have to take is slightly different for direct taxes and VAT.
+It explains that the approach you have to take is slightly different for direct taxes and VAT.

-In either case, once HMRC has made an appealable decision, the taxpayer normally has 30 days during which it can accept an offer from HMRC to review a decision, or alternatively, request that HMRC review the decision.
+In either case, once HMRC has made an appealable decision, taxpayers normally have 30 days during which they can accept an offer from HMRC to review a decision, or alternatively, request that HMRC review the decision.